kmshack/Android-TopScrollHelper/README.md

 Instructions
 -----------

-* Add the following permission to use the pop-up window on the Android Manifest.
+* Add the following permission to use the popup window on the Android Manifest.

 ```xml
 <uses-permission android: name = "android.permission.SYSTEM_ALERT_WINDOW" />